Peter Phillips (conductor): Publications

-Phillips wrote a regular column for the Spectator magazine on all aspects of classical music from January 1983 to April 2016, a span of exactly a third of a century.
-In 1989 he also wrote a cricket column.
+Phillips wrote a regular column for The Spectator on all aspects of classical music from January 1983 to May 2016.

 In 1995 he became the owner and publisher of the Musical Times – the oldest continuously published music journal in the world.
-He has also written for the Times Literary Supplement, the Times, the Guardian, the Musical Times, the Royal Academy Magazine, the BBC Music Magazine and the Evening Standard.
+Phillips has also written for the Times Literary Supplement, Early Music Magazine, The Times, The Guardian, the Musical Times, the Royal Academy Magazine, the London Review of Books, the BBC Music Magazine and the Evening Standard.
+He featured in Bernard D Sherman's 2003 book Inside Early Music: Conversations with Performers.

-He has written three books: English Sacred Music 1549–1649 (Gimell, 1991); What We Really Do (Musical Times, 2nd edition, 2013); and, during the pandemic of 2020/21, a novel entitled The Blue French, about a performance of Tallis’s Spem in alium (yet to be published).

-Other activities

-Phillips is a keen follower of cricket and a member of the Marylebone Cricket Club.
-He is also a member of the Chelsea Arts Club.
-In 1986 he became a qualified pilot, in the hope of taming his fear of turbulence.